 I feel that my drum from his little drum -- it's the same as my drum is its young drum -- was meditated by a great singer.
 He knew that it is kind of hard to get the hide to make a drum.
 "And that drum," he said, "that's a good one."
 Mr. Robinson is an experienced singer.
 He's one of our leading singers.
 He goes all over to sing and help with the drum.
 Mr. Robinson hit my drum a couple of times.
 "Sounds good."
 But I felt the older the drum gets, the better it sounds, although he knows that too.
 We don't say that it has to be tuned right now, when it's young.
 It takes three months, pretty near, to come to well-cure.
 My drum sounds better now that it's cured.
 It's louder, and the hide is more sturdy.
 But even when it was still a young drum Mr. Robinson said that it's a good drum.
 So I knew that my drum would be all right to make friends with all people who come, look, and have a good time at the powwow.

 When I hit that drum I call all the spirits in.
 While I'm pounding the drum I call the spirits in.
 I light up tobacco, and I call the spirits.
 While you're hitting that drum, take that tobacco.
 Put that tobacco in your pipe.
 Light that.
 "That's for all, for peace in mind, for everyone."
-If you have a fireplace, or a wood stove, put tobacco in it.
+If you have a fireplace -- or a wood stove -- put tobacco in it.
 Put tobacco in the stove, a handful of tobacco.
-If you don't have the fireplace, put the tobacco outside; just drop a pipeful outside.
+If you don't have the fireplace, put the tobacco outside; just drop a pipefull outside.
 "That's for all.
 Peace.
 Peace of mind."
 Then, you hit the drum.
 The Spirit comes to the invitation that you give.
 That tobacco put out in peace is an invitation to our Great Spirit.
 That's the only method we use.

-Thunder or anything could happen if you don't ask Him, the Great Spirit, to be your guard.
-He's the guardian, the Great Guardian.
+Thunder or anything could happen if you don't ask Him -- the Great Spirit -- to be your guard.
+He's the guardian -- the Great Guardian.
 Say something in your mind.
 You don't have to tell it.
 You can just do things in your mind.
 That's all it takes.
-And then, after while, it makes you feel good.
+And then -- after a while -- it makes you feel good.
 You can rest, relax.
 Then the next day, you're going better.
 Life is pure.
-It's just like you're pured.(34) All the ailment, all the bad, is purified.
-You're body's tired of thoughts of your background, but when you hit one of those drums it pures your body.
+It's just like you're pured.(36) All the ailment, all the bad, is purified.
+You're body's tired of thoughts of your background -- thoughts of what has happened to you in the past -- and when you hit one of those drums it pures your body.
 When you meditate with a drum, you see better days.
 You see better times.
 You feel good.
-Ya, when you do that, the spirit is with you.
-When you hit that drum, you're calling the spirit.
+Ya, when you do that, the Spirit is with you.
+When you hit that drum, you're calling the Spirit.
 It comes.
 There's nothing that can stop Him, but He can not be seen.

-Manitu wi-ayg.
-Manidu wi-ayg, that means "spirit all together."
+Manidoo wi-ayg.
+Manidoo wi-ayg, that means "spirit all together."

 sha way ni mIsh shIg nom gom aapd ah day gai yaey.
 That means . . .